 Services providing clinical mappings affect the content of patient records where translations of codes are being used.
 To ensure appropriate translations and verify the identity of these service providers, the service should be authenticated.
 Some services may be offered only to licensed users by vendors, and so the system accessing the service, or the user of the service should also be authenticated.
 The IHE ATNA Profile offers capabilities for mutual system authentication.
 The IHE EUA, XUA and IUA profiles can be used to support individual user authentication.

 The data and algorithms used to implement a translation service for clinical mappings represent a significant technical investment by providers of translation services.
 Those service providers may not be interested or willing to support distribution of the intellectual property which enables local implementation of translations without using a service.
-The Retrieve Code Mappings transactions is optional for this reason, enabling service users to access translations in a standard format, without enabling bulk download of the entire translation table.
+The Retrieve Code Mappings transaction is optional for this reason.
+Service users can still access translations in a standard format, but must process each one individually.

 Translating codes in real time as they are encountered within a system through the interfaces specified in this profile could result in excessive use of network bandwidth.
 This could especially be the case when translating remote monitoring data.
 Given that code translations are slowly changing resources, the protocol enables caching of responses, at both the application and lower levels.